Mercurey wine: Production

 In 2008, 646.09 ha of vineyard surface was in production for Mercurey at village and Premier Cru level, and 27,668 hectoliters of wine were produced, of which 22,583 hectoliters were red wine and 5,105 hectoliters were white wine.
 Some 75.66 ha of this area was used for the white wines in 2007.
 The total amount produced corresponds to just under 3.7 million bottles, of which just over 3.0 million bottles of red wine and just under 700,000 bottles of white wine.

 Mercurey has the largest production of the Côte Chalonnaise appellations.

 AOC regulations

-The AOC regulations allow up to 15 per cent total of Chardonnay, Pinot blanc and Pinot gris as accessory grapes in the red wines, but this not very often practiced.
+The AOC regulations allow up to 15 per cent total of Chardonnay, Pinot blanc and Pinot gris as accessory grapes in the red wines, but this is not very often practised.
 For white wines, both Chardonnay and Pinot blanc are allowed, but most wines are likely to be 100% Chardonnay.
-The allowed base yield is 40 hectoliter per hectare for red wine and 45 for white wine.
+The allowed base yield is 40 hectolitre per hectare for red wine and 45 for white wine.
 The grapes must reach a maturity of at least 10.5 per cent potential alcohol for village-level red wine, 11.0 per cent for village-level white wine and Premier Cru red wine, and 11.5 per cent for Premier Cru white wine.